ubcbraincircuits/whitepaper/source/data_storage/teamshare.rst

 Backups
 =======
-From the TeamShare `website <https://it.ubc.ca/services/web-servers-storage/team-share-storage-service/faqs>`_:
+From the TeamShare `FAQs <https://it.ubc.ca/services/web-servers-storage/team-share-storage-service/faqs>`_:

     Backup snapshots are taken:

     * Every 2 hours between 6:00 am and 6:00 pm and kept for 5 days
     * Daily at midnight and kept for 30 days

-Teamshare is fully compliant with the 3-2-1 Backup Rule, with an offsite backup in Kamloops.
+Teamshare is fully compliant with the 3-2-1 Backup Rule with an offsite backup in Kamloops.
 This means that it can be a one-stop shop option for data storage and backup, especially for labs that produce small disk volumes of data.